Marianne Pistohlkors: Exile

 It proved a false alarm and the family returned to their homes in St. Petersburg, a decision that was a fatal error.
 The Grand Duke Paul Alexandrovich was arrested in August 1918, sent to the St. Peter and St. Paul Fortress, and despite constant pleas for his release by Princess Paley, he was shot on 29 January 1919 and buried in a mass grave.
 His remains were not discovered until 2011.

-The Grand Duchess Maria Pavlovna and her second husband, Prince Roman Putiatin, chose to stay in St. Petersburg, finally escaping to Romania in 1919.
+The Grand Duchess Maria Pavlovna and her second husband, Prince Sergei Mikhailovitch Putiatin (1893-1966), chose to stay in St. Petersburg, finally escaping to Romania in 1919.
 Princess Olga Paley escaped via Finland in 1920, and died in Paris on 2 December 1929, at age 64.

-Marianne and Nicholas von Zarnekau managed to escape from Russia some time after 1923 with the help of her first husband, Peter Dournovo, who arranged for their passage to Finland.
+Marianne and Nicholas von Zarnekau managed to escape from Russia some time after 1923 with the help of her first husband, Peter Dournovo (1883-1945), who arranged for their passage to Finland.
 They settled in Belgium, and Marianne is mentioned in Anthony Summer's book The File on the Tsar:

 "Countess de Zarnekau, an ex-patriate living in Brussels, told how in about 1923 a nun arrived at their home in Moscow and announced mysteriously that the Tsar and all the family were alive 'somewhere close to the border'.
 She asked for, and was given, wooly socks to warm the imperial feet.
 Those who had been able to deal with the little matter of the Tsar's rescue were now apparently having trouble in getting him the right size in socks."